mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 IPsec requires that both endpoints agree on a shared context known as the Security Association (SA).
 This SA is established via IKEv2 and encompasses all Attributes for Rule Generation (AfRG) (refer to {{sec-afrg}}) essential for formulating the Rules for each compressor defined in {{sec-3c}}, specifically the Inner IP packet Compressor (IIPC), the Clear Text ESP Compressor (CTEC), and the Encrypted ESP Compressor (EEC).

 When an Inner IP packet (IIP) is received, IPsec identifies the SA linked to that packet.
 Upon the ESP  determining the IIPC Rule from the AfRG contained within the SA, the IIPC separates the IIP into Header and Payload, and compresses the Header.
 The compressed Header is composed of RuleID, Compressed Residue, and an optional padding field.
-The original payload of the IIP is then appended after the compressed header (IIPC: C{Header}, Payload).
+The original Payload of the IIP is then appended after the compressed Header (IIPC: C{Header}, Payload).
 Subsequently, ESP constructs the Clear Text ESP packet (CTE).
 The CTEC Rule is derived from the AfRG of the SA, allowing for the compression of the CTE (CTEC: C {C{Header}, Payload, ET}, where ET represents the ESP Trailer).
 Then, ESP encrypts the ESP Data Payload, computes the Integrity Check Value (ICV), and forms the Encrypted ESP packet (EE).
 The EE Rule is derived from the AfRG of the SA, and then utilized to compress the EE (C {EH, C{C{Header}, Payload, ET}}, ICV}, where EH represents the ESP Header).
 The resulting compressed ESP extension is integrated into an IP packet and transmitted as outbound traffic.

 For inbound traffic, the endpoint extracts the Security Parameter Index (SPI) from the compressed EE, along with any other selectors from the packet, to conduct a lookup for the SA.
 As outlined in {{sec-sec}}, since the SPI is derived from a potentially compressed ESP Header, there may be instances where the endpoint must explore multiple options, potentially leading to several lookups or, in the worst-case scenario, multiple signature verifications (see {{sec-sec}} for a more detailed discussion).